-If (consolidated) packages are damaged or are not properly sealed by tape or other means and so allow manipulation by content being added, the (split) shipment must be considered not secure.
+- Vehicle security: If the vehicle is not sealed, the cargo is not covered or the covers are damaged in such a way that allows manipulation of the shipment, the consignment must be considered not secure. - Cargo security: If (consolidated) packages are damaged or are not properly sealed by tape or other means and so allow manipulation by content being added, the (split) shipment must be considered not secure. - Security personnel: As part of the security check, (senior) air terminal acceptance staff is authorized to open and check consignments that are delivered for air transportation (see chapter 6).

-Security personnel;

-As part of the security check, (senior) air terminal acceptance staff is authorized to open and check consignments that are delivered for air transportation (see chapter 6).
 Civil and non-EATC senders must give prior permission.
 Without this permission, consignments can be refused and returned.
 After opening, new seals (tape or other means) must be supplied and a declaration of opening must be included (ref. security inspection statement);

-- A shipment that is considered not secure on the basis of the outcome of the security check must be made secure prior to offloading in the restricted air terminal area. - The sender (sending station), carrier and air terminal organization are responsible for establishing and maintaining the integrity of air cargo security in their respective part of the logistical chain. - Each party may request confirmation from the previous stakeholder in the logistical chain that the requirements regarding air cargo security are met by that organization. - If the shipment does not meet all conditions of the security check, clarification and authorization are required from dedicated (national) agencies to offload it at an air terminal.
+A shipment that is considered not secure on the basis of the outcome of the security check must be made secure prior to offloading in the restricted air terminal area.
+The sender (sending station), carrier and air terminal organization are responsible for establishing and maintaining the integrity of air cargo security in their respective part of the logistical chain.
+Each party may request confirmation from the previous stakeholder in the logistical chain that the requirements regarding air cargo security are met by that organization.

+If the shipment does not meet all conditions of the security check, clarification and authorization are required from dedicated (national) agencies to offload it at an air terminal.
 Such authorization does not mean that the shipment must not undergo an acceptance check.

-An EATC checklist is recommended to be used (checklist Air Cargo Security) for a security check on shipments delivered to an air terminal.
+EATC checklist needs to be used (checklist Air Cargo Security) for a security check on shipments delivered to an air terminal.